 In Scotland the care of adults with CHD follows a ‘Shared Care’ model.
 This means that care is shared between a national specialist centre and local care providers.
 The National Specialist centre is called the Scottish Congenital Cardiac Service (SACCS) which sits at The Golden Jubilee National Hospital in Clydebank.
 It is run by a team of Specialist Congenital Cardiac Cardiologists, surgeons and nurses who offers highly specialist care, when required, to adults living in Scotland with CHD.
 This National Centre of excellence was commissioned by the National Service Division (NSD) one of the special health boards, in 2007.

 Getting on the agenda is one thing.
 However, it is all too easy to slip back off.
 To stay on it you need to keep your seat at the table by turning up to meeting after meeting, year after year come wind, rain or snow.
-You have to keep on repeating the issues until you are boring yourself whilst not becoming frustrated by the ever changing faces, bureaucracy and politics.
+You have to keep on repeating the issues until you are boring yourself whilst not becoming frustrated by the ever-changing faces, bureaucracy and politics.
 The obstacles came at me when least expected.
-Once I raised my head above the parapet I felt like a target for everyone’s frustrations.
-When problems that were there all along were highlighted it was all to easy to attribute them to our campaign work.
+Once I raised my head above the parapet, I felt like a target for everyone’s frustrations.
+When problems that were there all along were highlighted, it was all too easy to attribute them to our campaign work.

 It has been a long journey with two steps forward and one back.
 We gained a win in 2013, when NSD commissioned a National Managed Clinical Network (the Scottish Congenital Cardiac Network - SCCN) to develop both National and Local Healthcare Standards.
 I sat on this Network as a patient representative for The Somerville Foundation and I was disappointed when it was decommissioned just two years later.